 Construction jobs require you to carry important equipment and material.
 Sometimes, the material exceeds the capacity of the truck itself.
 You have to tow more equipment and acquiring another pickup truck to share the load can add too much to your company’s expenses.

-Flex Fleet understands the predicament faced by construction companies and that is why it recommends towing with a pickup truck rental instead of purchasing a new vehicle to share the load.
+Flex Fleet understands the predicament faced by construction companies and that is why we recommend renting a pickup truck with a tow hitch instead of purchasing a new vehicle to share the load.
 You get to transport a larger capacity of equipment and personnel without incurring additional costs of buying a vehicle.

 Of course, it is important to remember that the truck you’re using to tow the additional equipment matters a lot.